 Liu, T.*; DuBois, M. R.; DuBois, D. L.; and Bullock, R. M. "Electrochemical Oxidation of H2 Catalyzed by Ruthenium Hydride Complexes Bearing P2N2 Ligands With Pendant Amines as Proton Relays", Energy Environ.
 Sci., 2014, 7, 3630-3639.
 [Link].

-In spite of being known for many decades, until very recently, electrosynthesis has aroused ongoing attention and is believed to have profound impacts on organic synthesis.
-By precisely controlling redox potential in an electrolyzer cell, substrates or catalysts can be selectively anodically or catholically activated to produce desired reaction sequences.
-Electrosynthesis not only migrates the use of reactive (even dangerous) oxidants and reductants but it enables access to highly reactive catalytic intermediates which are not easily handled in traditional thermal reactions.
+Despite being known for many decades, until very recently, electrosynthesis has aroused increasing attention, and it is believed to have profound impacts on organic synthesis.
+By precisely controlling redox potential in an electrolyzer cell, substrates or catalysts can be selectively anodically or cathodically activated to produce desired reaction sequences.
+Electrosynthesis not only migrates the use of reactive (even dangerous) oxidants and reductants but it enables access to highly reactive catalytic intermediates that are not easily handled in traditional thermal reactions.
 Thereby, electrosynthesis represents a green, atomically economical synthetic strategy.

-This theme is directed on the development of novel electrosynthesis methodologies to achieve unconventional bond cleavage and formation and enable efficient production of pharmaceutical candidates, agrochemicals, and organic materials.
-We are particularly interested using inexpensive metals (e.g. Mn, Fe, Ni, Co, W, Mo) to handle catalytic reactions that are traditionally achieved by precious metal (e.g. Rh, Ir, and Pd) based catalysts.
-To realize “base metals for noble tasks”, we pay particular attention to ligand design and take fully advantage of the ligand second coordination sphere effect and the metal-ligand cooperation effect for highly efficient bond activation and formation.
+This theme is directed at developing novel electrosynthesis methodologies to achieve unconventional bond cleavage and formation and enable the efficient production of pharmaceutical candidates, agrochemicals, and organic materials.
+We are particularly interested in using inexpensive metals (e.g. Mn, Fe, Ni, Co, W, Mo) to handle catalytic reactions that are traditionally achieved by precious metal (e.g. Rh, Ir, and Pd) based catalysts.
+To realize “base metals for noble tasks”, we pay particular attention to ligand design and take full advantage of the ligand second coordination sphere effect and the metal-ligand cooperation effect for highly efficient bond activation and formation.

 Luo, L.; Hu, B.; Wu, W.; Hu, M. Liu, T. L.* "Ni-Catalyzed Electrochemical C(sp2)−C(sp3) Cross-Coupling Reactions", Angew.
 Chem.
 Int.
 Ed.
 2021, 60, 2-12.
 [Link]; ChemRxiv, 20200206.
 [Link]